 The unique thing about our account managers at The House Shop is that no detail is too insignificant for them.
 The Shop House account managers are known for their attention to detail, tenacity, and dedication to any current referencing job at hand.

 You can sleep well at night knowing that you have the right people working on your behalf.

 Are you are looking for a tenant referencing provider with multiple options to suit your budget?
 Look no further!

 Now, you have no excuse not to carry out proper referencing for potential tenants.
 Failing to reference potential tenants puts you at the risk of handing over your property to the wrong people.
 If you want your property investment safe, then you need to carry out the proper checks before taking on a tenant.
-Whether you are looking for deep screening or a simpler surface screening, it doesn’t matter; we have a package for every level of referencing you may need.
+Whether you are looking for deep screening or a simpler surface screening, it doesn’t matter; we offer both.

 All it takes is a click of the mouse and you are set to find your next ideal tenant.